-What Is Vitamin C and How Does It Work?August 26, 2021
+What Is Vitamin C and How Does It Work?
+We Asked a DermatologistOctober 20, 2023

 Vitamin C, scientifically known as ascorbic acid, should be a staple in your skincare routine.
 The potent antioxidant has anti-aging benefits, protects your skin from free radicals and helps brighten your overall complexion.
-To find out just how vitamin C works and what to look for when incorporating the powerhouse ingredient into your skincare routine, we turned to Dr. Paul Jarrod Frank, a board-certified dermatologist based in NYC.
+To find out just how vitamin C works and what to look for when incorporating the powerhouse ingredient into your skincare routine, we turned to Dr. Paul Jarrod Frank, a board-certified dermatologist based in New York City.

-What Is Vitamin C?
+What Is Vitamin C For Skin?

 “When added to your daily routine, vitamin C provides a range of benefits, from evening out your skin tone to reducing pigmentation and shielding skin from the visible impacts of pollution,” says Dr. Frank.
-“It is a powerful antioxidant that when combined with SPF can be an added boost against UV light.”
+“It is a powerful antioxidant that, when combined with SPF, can be an added boost against UV light.”

-Consider your skin type when determining what kind of vitamin C is best for you, says Dr. Frank.
+You should consider your skin type when determining what kind of vitamin C is best for you, says Dr. Frank.
 “Vitamin C as L-ascorbic acid is the most potent, but can irritate dry or sensitive skin,” he says.
 “For more mature skin, THD ascorbic acid is fat soluble and can be found in a more hydrating lotion form.”

 In order for it to be effective, your formula should contain 10% to 20% vitamin C. “The best vitamin C formulations also contain other antioxidants like vitamin E or ferulic acid,” Dr. Frank says.
 For oily skin, we recommend the SkinCeuticals C E Ferulic With 15% L-Ascorbic Acid, which combines vitamin C with 1% vitamin E and 0.5% ferulic acid.
 For dry skin, try the L'Oréal Paris Revitalift Derm Intensives Vitamin C Serum, which combines 10% vitamin C with hyaluronic acid to attract moisture.

 Vitamin C products are sensitive to light, so you should always store them in a cool, dark place.
 They should come in a dark or opaque package in order to prevent oxidation.
-If the color of your product starts to take on a brown or dark orange hue, it’s time to replace it, says Dr. Frank.
+If the color of your product starts to take on a brown or dark orange hue, it’s time to replace it, advises Dr. Frank.